-The present volume is in sense the synthesis of the venerable master's life-long study of the Noble Qur'an.

-Although the book is written in simple language and may appear to be introductory, it is a work of great depth and synthetic quality.
-It treats many questions concerning the sacred text which have rarely been discussed together in a single work.
+The present volume is in a sense the synthesis of the venerable master's life-long study of the Noble Qur'anAlthough the book is written in a simple language and may appear to be introductory, it is a work of great depth and synthetic quality It treats many questions concerning the sacred text, which have rarely been discussed together in a single work The book, although short, distils many volumes into its pages and is like the synopsis of a major commentary It brings out the significances of the Qur'an for the life of Muslims, the features of the sacred text, which seem enigmatic, the inner and outer levels of meaning of the Text and the sciences of Qur'anic exegesis It also treats in a clear and direct manner the Shi'ites understanding of the Qur'an and the role of the Imams in its interpretation.

-The book, although short, distils many volumes into its pages and is like the synopsis of a major commentary.
-It brings out the significance of the Qur'an for the life of Muslims, the features of the sacred Text which seems enigmatic, the inner and outer levels of meaning of the Text and the sciences of the Qur'anic exegesis.
-It also treats in a clear and direct manner the Shi'ite understanding of the Qur'an and the role of the Imams in its interpretation.
-It is a veritable prolegomenon to the study of the Sacred Book, and it is perhaps the most accessible introduction available in English to the study of the Qur'an as traditionally understood by the mainstream of Shi'ite thought, in fact Islamic exegetical thought in general.
+It is a veritable prolegomenon to the study of the Sacred Book, and is perhaps the most accessible introduction available in English to the study of the Qur'an as traditionally understood by the mainstream of Shi'ites thought, in fact Islamic exegetical thought in general.

-This book reflects, moreover, not only the learning of the author but also his spiritual qualities.
-Allamah Tabataba'i was not only an outstanding scholar but also a person of great spiritual realization who lived constantly in the remembrance of God.
-During the twenty years during which we had the honour of being his student, and observing him in all kinds of circumstances- from being alone with him in a room, to sitting at his feet in a mosque filled with hundred students- never did he cease to remember God and invoke Him.
-His countenance always reflected a light that seemed to shine from the world beyond, while his gentle vice seemed to issue from the outer shores of existence.
-In his presence, one could not but think of God and the world of Spirit.
-The reality of the Qur'an, which he had studied and written about for so many years, seemed to have penetrated into his very being, enabling him to speak out of a knowledge that was always wed to spirituality and rooted in the sacred.
+This book reflects, moreover, not only the learning of the author but also his spiritual qualities 'Allamah Tabataba'i was not only an outstanding scholar but also a person of great spiritual realization who lived constantly in the remembrance of God During the twenty years during which we had the honour of being his student, and observing him in all kinds of circumstances - from being alone with him in a room, to sitting at his feet in a mosque filled with hundreds of students - never did he cease to remember God and invoke Him.

+His countenance always reflected a light, which seemed to shine from the world beyond, while his gentle voice seemed to issue from the other shore of existence In his presence, one could not but think of God and the world of the Spirit The reality of the Qur'an, which he had studied and written about for so many years, seemed to have penetrated into his very being, enabling him to speak of a knowledge that was always wed to spirituality and rooted in the sacred.
-Allamah Tabataba'i was at once one of the greatest of Qur'anic commentators, a leading contemporary Islamic philosopher in the tradition of Ibn Sina, Suhrawardi and Mulla Sadra, and a Gnostic who was at home in both the metaphysical works of Ibn al-'Arabi and the inebriating poetry of Rumi and Hafiz.
-In him, intelligence, scholarship, piety and the love of God met in a union which is encountered rarely in any age, and especially this period if the eclipse of the Spirit.

-His soul was embellished with the virtues extolled by the Qur'an and the prophetic Sunnah, while his mind explored like a soaring eagle the vast expanses of Islamic thought.
-To have met him was to have met the veritable scholar (or 'alim) and to gain a taste of what traditional Islamic intellectual tradition was fully alive.
+'Allamah Tabaiaba'i was at once one of the greatest of Qur'anic commentators, a leading contemporary Islamic philosopher in the tradition of Ibn Sin?, Suhrawardi and Mull?
+Sadra, and a gnostic who was at home in both the metaphysical works of Ibn 'Arabi and the inebriating poetry of Rümi and Hafiz.
+In him, intelligence, scholarship, piety and the love of God met in a union, which is encountered rarely in any age, and especially this period of the eclipse of the Spirit His soul was embellished with the virtues extolled by the Qur'an and the prophetic Sunnah, while his mind explored like a soaring eagle the vast expanses of Islamic thought To have met him was to have met the veritable Islamic scholar (or 'aiim), and to gain a taste of what traditional Islamic learning must have been when the whole of the Islamic intellectual tradition was fully alive.